Cream-Crusher/Creating-an-online-library/README.md

 # Сreation Online Library

-The project was created to create a video player
+The project was created to create an online library

 ## How to start